elizabethadegbaju/enchanted-day/README.md

 ## ✨ Overview

 EnchantedDay is a next-generation wedding planning platform that leverages artificial intelligence to provide couples with autonomous, intelligent, and magical wedding planning assistance.
-Our multi-agent AI system handles everything from vendor coordination to timeline management, letting couples focus on the joy of their special day (and ideally when we are done, this will be at a much affordable rate than letting a wedding planner handle it all).
+Our AI system handles everything from vendor coordination to timeline management, letting couples focus on the joy of their special day (and ideally when we are done, this will be at a much affordable rate than letting a wedding planner handle it all).

 ## 🤖 AI-Powered Features